-- 40N.
-PATIOS.
-A paved patio shall not be considered a building or part of a building in determining maximum building coverage or in determining required setbacks under these Regulations if such patio is unroofed, by canvas or otherwise, and without walls, parapets or other forms of enclosure, (except for one wall of the building to which it is accessory and except for shrubs not exceeding 3 feet in height), and does not project into any setback to a point closer than 10 feet from any lot line. - 40O.
+- 40O.
 Deleted January 1, 1995. - 40P.
 CORNER VISIBILITY.
 On a corner lot no wall, fence or other improvement shall be erected, and no hedge, shrub, tree or other growth shall be maintained, between the building line and the street line, as to create a traffic hazard by obstructing the view.
 On a corner lot in any Residence District no fence, wall, hedge, or other improvement or planting more than 3 feet in height shall be erected, placed, or maintained within the triangular area formed by the intersecting street lines and a straight line joining said street lines at points which are 50 feet distance from the point of intersection measured along said street lines. - 40Q.
 SWIMMING POOLS.
 No swimming pool or artificial pond shall be located closer than 20 feet to any boundary of the lot to the use of which it is accessory. - 40R.
 ROADWAY SETBACK.
 The lateral paved or surfaced portion of any driveway, common driveway or private roadway (other than a public street) shall not be located closer than five (5) feet to any side or rear lot line.
 Driveway grades shall not exceed twelve (12) per cent.
 (November 22, 2004) - 40S.
 STREAMBELTS.
 Repealed in its entirety, October 15, 2004. - 40T.
 MAXIMUM LOT COVERAGE.
 The maximum combined coverage of all above ground improvements, including but not limited to buildings, accessory structures, and parking areas, traffic lane areas, turning areas, entrances, and exit areas, shall not exceed 65% of the lot area.
 The remaining 35% shall be landscaped or left in a natural state. - 40U.
 GASOLINE STATIONS/MINIMARTS.
 The retail sale of grocery items (other than the sale of small amounts of prepackaged snack items and tobacco products displayed in an area not to exceed 50 sq. ft.) shall not be permitted in conjunction with the operation of an automobile service station or gasoline station in any zoning district in the Town of Essex. - 40V.
+GABLING.
 No land or building, or any portions thereof, shall be used in the Town of Essex for gambling purposes as a principal or accessory use (including land used for parking or other uses to benefit water based gambling).
 Where such land or building is used solely for the benefit of charitable or non-profit institutions this section shall not apply.
-Nothing in this section shall be construed to prohibit the sale of State of Connecticut lottery tickets in the Town of Essex. - 40.V.1.
+Nothing in this section shall be construed to prohibit the sale of State of Connecticut lottery tickets in the Town of Essex. - 40V.1.
 CASINOS.
 No gambling casino shall be permitted in any district in the Town of Essex. - 40V.2.
+GAMBLING DEVICES.
 No manually or automatically operated gambling devices, video or otherwise, including, but not limited to slot machines, shall be permitted as a principal or accessory use in any district in the Town of Essex. - 40W.
 SINGLE FAMILY RESIDENTIAL CLUSTER DEVELOPMENT.
 Anything to the contrary in these regulations notwithstanding, lots and structures contained within a single family residential cluster development subdivision, as defined by Section 8-18 of the Connecticut General Statutes (which development is entitled Open Space Preservation Subdivision in the Essex Subdivision Regulations), shall not be subject to the required characteristics for the zoning district in which the property is located.
 Rather, the lot and buildings shall be subject to the following characteristics:

-Minimum Area of Subdivision
+Minimum Area of Subdivision 10 acres

-Minimum Lot Area with or Without Public Water Supply
+Minimum Lot Area with or Without Public Water Supply 50% of lot area required in the

-50% of lot area required in the District
+District